-In the Global Track, this course is designed for students who have completed study abroad in the first semester of junior year.
+This course is designed for Global Track students who have completed study abroad in the second semester of junior year.
 In line with the investigation topics that each student set for their study abroad, they will implement projects involving making proposals to the local community and local government tourism departments concerning co-existence with foreign nationals and disseminating local resources internationally.